HXSecurity/TerraformGoat/aws/object_storage_service/object_acl_writable/README.md

 English | [中文](./README_CN.md)

-This is a script that can help you quickly build a bucket object ACL reading and writing scenarios
+This is a script that can help you quickly build a bucket object ACL reading and writing scenario

 Although you may not encounter it in a real environment, have fun playing